python4astronomers/python4astronomers/source/installation/python_install.rst

 Installing Scientific Python
 ==============================================

-Unless you are confident with (and enjoy) tracking down compiler errors and other issues related to package incompatibilities, we strongly recommend using a pre-built binary Python distribution.
+Unless you are enjoy tracking down compiler errors and other issues related to package incompatibilities, we recommend using a pre-built binary Python distribution.
 For MacOS in particular there are a whole slew of options for Python which don't play well together.
 Even if you already have an installation on your system you will probably save time in the long run by starting fresh with a binary Python distribution.

 Choosing your distribution
 -----------------------------